fusonic/linq/README.md

-contains($value) // Determines whether a sequence contains a specified element. count() // Counts the elements of the sequence. chunk($chunksize) // Splits the sequence in chunks according to $chunksize. diff($second) // Finds different items of two sequences. distinct($func = null) // Returns all distinct items of a sequence using the optional selector. each($func) // Performs the specified action on each element of the sequence. elementAt($index) // Returns the element at a specified index or throws an exception.
+contains($value) // Determines whether a sequence contains a specified element. count() // Counts the elements of the sequence. chunk($chunksize) // Splits the sequence in chunks according to $chunksize. except($second) // Returns all items except the ones of the given sequence. distinct($func = null) // Returns all distinct items of a sequence using the optional selector. each($func) // Performs the specified action on each element of the sequence. elementAt($index) // Returns the element at a specified index or throws an exception.